hirasunaryou/finger-controlled-breakout/README.md

 ## Tips
 - Use `--no-camera` to develop or play without the camera.
 - Adjust smoothing to taste with `--smoothing-alpha 0.15` (lower = smoother).
-- Run calibration (`C`) if the paddle hits the wall before your hand reaches the frame edge.
+- If the paddle hits the wall early, first adjust camera distance; optionally enable auto-calibration (`--auto-calib-seconds 5.0`) or run manual calibration with `C`.
 - Good lighting and keeping your hand within the frame improve detection stability.
 - If the paddle feels mirrored relative to your hand, try `--mirror` first; some webcams already flip the image, so toggling this once usually resolves it.
 - If MediaPipe wheels give trouble on Windows/Python 3.12, pin versions from `requirements.txt` and install via `python -m pip install --upgrade pip` first.